jl88s/jl88s/README.md

   <br />

-  ### Hello World, I'm Jomaree! 👋
+  ## Hello World, I'm Jomaree! 👋

-  🔭 I’m currently working on ...
+  🔭 I’m currently working on fixing my personal website.
 <br />
-🌱 I’m currently learning ...
+  🌱 I’m currently learning JavaScript, Sass, Gulp, Materialize, Bootstrap, and hopefully React soon!
 <br />
-👯 I’m looking to collaborate on ...
+  👯 I’m looking to collaborate on a creative and fun project so I can branch out of my interversion!
 <br />
-🤔 I’m looking for help with ...
+  🤔 I’m looking for help with JavaScript!
+I want to master it... if that's even possible, heh.
 <br />
-💬 Ask me about ...
+  💬 Ask me about anything?
 <br />
-📫 How to reach me: ...
+  📫 How to reach me: click the Gmail link up top or message me through social media.
 <br />
-😄 Pronouns: ...
+  😄 Pronouns: he, him.
 <br />
-⚡ Fun fact: ...

-#
+  ⚡ Fun fact: Did you know....
+California (USA) has the tallest mountain in all of the lower 48 States.
+South on the Sierra Nevadas, Mt.
+Whitney has an elevation of <b>14,505<b> feet!

 <br />